Did you know that off the coast of the small polish town of Puck there was once one of the biggest harbours in the Baltic Sea?

-The rich and diverse archaeological heritage of central Europe is in parts excellently developed and utilised.
-However, a broad share of this heritage, even of international importance, is very often hardly visible and tangible for the public and faces increasing menaces.
-The VirtualArch project unveils regional archaeological heritage – located underground or submerged, partly with global importance (UNESCO) – to local and regional stakeholders that are responsible for economic development.
-Activities focus on the sustainable use and protection of non-visible and little known archaeological heritage by increasing the capacities of public actors and by introducing innovative visualisation approaches and methods.
-The project will develop innovative and trendsetting visualisation tools in the field of virtual and augmented reality supporting both development and protection of archaeological heritage.
+Although the rich and diverse archaeological heritage of central Europe is in parts known and excellently researched, a broad share of this heritage, even of international importance, is very often hardly visible and tangible for the public and faces increasing menaces.
+The VirtualArch project unveils regional archaeological heritage – located underground or submerged – to local and regional stakeholders that are responsible for economic development.
+Activities focused on the sustainable use and protection of non-visible and little known archaeological heritage by increasing the capacities of public actors and by introducing innovative visualisation approaches and methods.
+The project developed innovative and trendsetting visualisation tools in the field of virtual and augmented reality supporting both development and protection of archaeological heritage.

 After 3 years of successful transnational cooperation our great project ends with this day!
 On 25 June all partners met digitally for the last time and shared their results, experiences and future plans for the pilot heritages.
 Finished papers such as transnational strategies will be uploaded soon.

 Together with the company Best Sequence, s.r.o., the Archaeological Heritage Office of Saxony as project lead partner created a video documentation about the project and the virtual archaeology approach. in the video all pilot sites, relevant methods and approaches as well as the results are explained .